Featherston prisoner of war camp: Featherston Incident

 The camp's most infamous event was on 25 February 1943 during a sit-in of about 240 prisoners in No. 2 compound, who refused to work.
 Then followed two hours of negotiations to get the men to work.
 The exact sequence of events is disputed, but one of the Japanese officers was forcibly removed and the adjutant threatened the remaining one with his revolver, and fired a shot near him and then fired another warning shot which hit and wounded Japanese Sub-Lieutenant Adachi.
 This led to the prisoners throwing stones and then reportedly rushing the guards, who opened fire with rifles, sub-machine guns and pistols.
-A burst of fire of 15–30 seconds (accounts differ) killed 31 prisoners with a further 17 dying of wounds at hospital (total 48) with 74 wounded.
+A burst of fire of 15–30 seconds (accounts differ) killed 31 prisoners with a further 17 dying of wounds at hospital (totaling 48 killed) with 74 wounded.
 On the New Zealand side, a ricochet from a burst of the gunfire killed Private Walter Pelvin, and several other soldiers were injured by rocks.
 At Greytown Hospital a special ward was set up to look after the injured prisoners.
 The windows were blacked out and all staff dealing with the prisoners were replaced afterwards to prevent the incident from leaking out to the public.

 The Red Cross had been allowed to visit the camp and pronounced the conditions normal.
-A military court of enquiry put the majority of blame for the incident on the prisoners, but found that cultural differences contributing to the incident needed to be addressed.
+A military court of inquiry erroneously put the majority of blame for the incident on the prisoners, but found that cultural differences contributing to the incident needed to be addressed.
 Among the issues was that the Japanese did not know that under the 1929 Geneva Convention on Prisoners of War, which Japan had signed but not ratified, that compulsory work was allowed.

+The death at Greytown from wounds received at a prisoner-of war camp of Private Pelvin was reported in newspapers.